leowyy/leowyy.github.io/_posts/2019-4-16-graphtsne.md

 |     :---:      |
 | *GraphTSNE on the Cora Citation Network*     |

 In recent years, interest in graph-structured data has surged, following the success of graph convolutional networks and graph representation learning.
 Because of this, it is increasingly important for researchers and practitioners alike to gain human insight into such datasets by means of visualization.
-In this post, we will discuss GraphTSNE: a novel visualization technique for graph-structured data.
+In this post, we will discuss __GraphTSNE: a novel visualization technique for graph-structured data__.

 ### What is graph-structured data?
 Graph-structured data consists of datasets with two sources of information: graph connectivity between nodes and data features on nodes.
 In other words, they comprise data features lying within an explicit graph structure.
 Real-world examples of such datasets are _abundant_.
 Just think social networks, functional brain networks and gene-regulatory networks, among many others.